 I think the ASS was developed so we won’t be afraid to grow old…to die.
 We will you know, grow old before we die, if we are lucky.
 There are ways to know what it feels like to be old without spending vast amounts of money.
 Here are a few exercises that I guarantee will simulate the natural aging process.

-• Fill a large wading pool with water.
+Fill a large wading pool with water.
 Run as fast as you can through the water several times around the circumference.
+Be sure to wear rubber sole deck shoes.
 This test is for experiencing the feeling one gets from standing up too quickly.
-Be sure to wear rubber sole deck shoes, the pool bottom will be slippery.
 If you fall, you may hit your head on a sprinkler head and that would be the self-induced coma simulator for those who are curious as to what that feels like.

 Let’s not be afraid of the natural wearing out process.
 Thumb your nose at death, go ahead, it is fun.
 I have laughed in the face of death (even after eating garlic), had brushes with him, flirted with him and even gone so far as to give him a lap dance.
 See?
 I’m okay.

-The only thing that really bothers me about aging is that I seem to be shrinking and now I have more weight to lose than I thought.
+The only thing that really bothers me about aging is that I seem to be shrinking and I have more weight to lose than I originally thought.